Written by: Mick Simmons, MD

 Chaga is proven to be very efficient against cancer, psoriasis and other diseases.
 Also, since it keeps our immune system operating better, it’s good for seasonal diseases too like flu, cold and other viruses.

-There are several ways to produce Chaga tincture.
+There are several ways how to make Chaga tincture.
 We’re going to show you the main ones, which are easy for everyone to do.

-To get all the healthy nutrients out of Chaga, it needs to be heated.
+To get all the healthy nutrients out of chunks, it needs to be heated.
 Heating cracks the chitin cell walls and ingredients can be released.

 - Vodka or rum (at least 40% alcohol) – 0.5L